hikoworks/hikolang/doc/error_handling.md

 # Error handling

-## Extendable error codes
+## Extendable errors
 Errors are internally represented as a 31 bit unsigned integer, so that it may be returned in a 32 bit CPU register.

-Errors are global identifiers, so that the same name may be used in multiple modules and libraries.
-Therefor errors may be redefined in a module or library.
+Errors are identifiers which are only valid in the scope of a `throw`, `trap` or `catch` statement.
+Error identifiers are global in the program and may be redefined by multiple modules and libraries.

 You can define a new error code using the `error` statement.
 This statement has two optional arguments:
- - A comma `,` separated list of error names between parentheses `(...)`, that this error is a sub-error of.
+ - A comma `,` separated list of super-errors between parentheses `(...)`.
    This is used to create a hierarchy of errors.
  - A string that is used as the error message.

 ```